michaeleisel/ZippyJSON/README.md

 ### Cocoapods

-ZippyJSON is available through [CocoaPods](https://cocoapods.org).
+ZippyJSON is available through [CocoaPods](https://cocoapods.org) (SPM support is in the works).
 To install it, simply add the following line to your Podfile:

 ```ruby